Skip to Content

 How To Check The Actuators

 The actuators can be tested in various ways.
 The scan tool is the best starting point.
 Using a scan tool, as you know, allows you to see what the brake controller sees.
-This turbocharges the whole process of fault-finding.
+This turbocharges the entire fault-finding process.

 EPB voltage test